espilioto/SERIAL-KILLER-beta/README.md

 I'll update this and link some gerbers when I finish designing the pcb.

-Many thanks to the 43oh forum for the help (even though I didn't even start a new thread) :P It's a very nice place if you're into this stuff.
+Many thanks to the 43oh forum for the help (even though I didn't even start a new thread) :P It's a very nice place even if you're not into this stuff :D

 Threads that helped me develop this: http://forum.43oh.com/topic/253-pwm-codes-and-timera/                           PWM stuff